-At the end of 2018, The Port had \$74.3 million invested in a broad range of capital assets, including public parking garages and lots, public infrastructure, and utilities.
-During the year, The Port acquired land in the form of a 250-space surface parking lot at Fifth & Plum (directly south of the Duke Energy Convention Center) for \$11.9 million and recognized \$9.2 million of construction-in-progress on the two parking garages at the RBM Development in Madisonville, the campus headquarters of Medpace, a research-based drug and medical device company.
-The garage constructed in RBM Development Phase 2A was made available to the public in 2018, resulting in \$6.3 million being reclassed from construction-in-progress to depreciable capital assets.
-This activity was offset by additional depreciation on capital assets in the amount of \$2.6 million.
+In comparison, in 2018 The Port acquired a 250-space surface parking lot at Fifth & Plum adjacent to the Convention Center for \$11.9 million, and recognized \$9.2 million of construction-in-progress related to the RBM parking garages in Madisonville.
+The RBM 2A garage was made available to the public in 2018 resulting in \$6.3 million being reclassed from construction-in-progress to depreciable capital assets.
+This activity was offset by \$2.6 million of additional depreciation on capital assets.